louis-young/github-activity-visualiser/README.md

 ## Description

-An application to visualise a GitHub user's latest activity in a clean dashboard with different information displayed in text, lists and different types of charts.
+An application to visualise a GitHub user's latest activity in a clean timeline.

 ## Motivation

-This was a learning project to strengthen my understanding of making multiple network requests in parallel and rendering dynamic data in React.
+This was a learning project to strengthen my understanding of fetching and rendering data in React.

 ### Available Scripts